Disney Animal Kingdom Lodge Restaurants offer some of the best dining choices of all the Disney World Resort Hotels.

-Sanaa Lunch and Dinner
+Disney’s Animal Kingdom Lodge Sanaa Lunch and Dinner

 The big advantage of lunch at Sanaa is that it will be light outside so you will get a great view of the animals.

 The desserts on the Sanaa menu are pretty heavily biased towards the chocolate lover, so if that is you then you are going to enjoy this.

 Disney Sanaa Lounge

-The Sanaa Lounge is another great place to relax inside Animal Kingdom Lodge Kidani Village.
+The Sanaa Lounge is another great place to relax inside Disney Animal Kingdom Lodge Kidani Village.
 It is a relaxing place to sample some fabulous South African wine or beer.

-Dine With An Animal Care Specialist
+Disney Animal Kingdom Dine With An Animal Care Specialist

 Do you want to learn more about the animals in Disney’s Animal Kingdom Lodge?
-A great chance to meet with and talk to one of the very knowlegable animal keepers whilst enjoying a 4-course lunch at Sanaa.
+A great chance to meet with and talk to one of the very knowledgeable animal keepers whilst enjoying a 4-course lunch at Sanaa.

 The party is seated at a large table near the picture windows so everyone will get a great view of the animals.

-The first two courses are served family style.
+The first two courses are served family-style.
 The Indian Bread Service is offered first.
 Then a Selection of Salads follows.
 The entrees vary, but there is always a vegan and a vegetarian option.